≡ Menu

 This is why…

-There are a number of breeds associated with this condition because it is inherited.
-It is more common in brachycephalic dog breeds (that’s those with shorter snouts) as they have smaller jaw-lines and less room for teeth to erupt.
-That being said, the known breeds to suffer from this condition are:
+Several breeds are associated with this condition because it is inherited.
+It is more common in brachycephalic dog breeds (those with shorter snouts) as they have smaller jaw lines and less room for teeth to erupt.
+That being said, the known species to suffer from this condition are:

 Treatment Options